ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 11. The system sends the response new VID, err, resTime, ver
 12. Captures and stores the transaction details for audit purpose.
 13. The system proceed to trigger notification as per the defined and configured template and in the default language English
-14. Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached**_
+14. Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **J. Generate a static token ID for each MOSIP authentication request, to facilitate authentication**